(Keep Feeling) Fascination

-"(Keep Feeling) Fascination" is a song by British synthpop group the Human League.
+"(Keep Feeling) Fascination" is a song by the English synth-pop band the Human League.
 It was composed by Jo Callis and Philip Oakey, and produced by Martin Rushent (which would be the last song he produced for the band for seven years).

-The song features vocals from four of the band members, including lead singer Philip Oakey, female co-vocalists Susan Ann Sulley and Joanne Catherall, and a rare vocal role from keyboardist and guitarist Jo Callis.
+The song features vocals from four of the band members, including lead vocalist Philip Oakey, female co-vocalists Susan Ann Sulley and Joanne Catherall, and a rare vocal role from keyboardist and guitarist Jo Callis.

+Upon the song's release, it peaked at number two in the United Kingdom and entered the top 10 in Australia, Ireland, New Zealand and the United States.
 The single was designated 'Red' on the Human League's short-lived, self-imposed labelling system of 'Blue' for pop songs and 'Red' for dance tracks.

-Chart performance and certifications
+Commercial performance

-The single was released in the UK on 15 April 1983 as a non-album single, and went to number 2 in the UK Singles Chart.
-It was incorporated into the band's EP Fascination!.
-Released in the US a month after the UK release, the single reached number 1 on the US Hot Dance Music/Club Play chart (their first single to do so) and number 8 on the US Billboard Hot 100 that summer.
+The single was released in the UK on 15 April 1983 as a non-album single, and went to number two on the UK singles chart.
+It was incorporated into the band's extended play (EP) Fascination!.
+Released in the US a month after the UK release, the single reached number one on the US Hot Dance Music/Club Play chart (their first single to do so) and number eight on the US Billboard Hot 100 that summer.

-The EP Fascination! contained two versions of "(Keep Feeling) Fascination"; the extended mix and an improvisation, both different from the single version.
+The EP Fascination! contained two versions of "(Keep Feeling) Fascination": the extended mix and an improvisation, both different from the single version.
 These were also the tracks featured on the 12-inch issue in the UK.
 The 7-inch issue featured a new instrumental track on the B-side, "Total Panic".